 A large portion of the U.S. population lives in coastal areas along the Atlantic and Gulf coasts and the Caribbean; however, our coasts are also home to many fish, wildlife, and plant species that are important for recreation, tourism, local economies, biodiversity, and healthy coastal ecosystems.
 Coastal habitats also provide protective ecosystem services to human communities, which are increasingly at risk to storms and sea level rise under future climate change.
 Understanding how climate change will impact natural and human communities is a crucial part of decision making and management related to the protection of our coasts.

-In an ongoing collaborative project between the North Atlantic Landscape Conservation Cooperative (NA LCC) and the Northeast Climate Science Center, researchers have been compiling existing threshold information on priority coastal fish, wildlife, and plant species as well as coastal habitats along the Atlantic and Gulf coasts and Caribbean in response to sea level rise and storm projections.
+In a collaborative project between the North Atlantic Landscape Conservation Cooperative (NA LCC) and the Northeast Climate Adaptation Science Center, researchers compiled existing threshold information on priority coastal fish, wildlife, and plant species as well as coastal habitats along the Atlantic and Gulf coasts and Caribbean in response to sea level rise and storm projections.
 As the effects of climate change on ecological and human communities grow, the possibility of crossing tipping points or thresholds of viability increases the potential for rapid and possibly irreversible changes in ecosystems.
 Therefore, understanding thresholds related to climate change is critical for facilitating conservation and management actions, which could help to prevent more costly and possibly catastrophic effects in the near (years to decades) and distant (decades to centuries) future.
 The compilation of this information will help to develop a more comprehensive understanding of how natural systems will respond to climate change and how land and resource management decisions could potentially help these species.

-Thresholds Table for Coastal Species and Habitats: http://northatlanticlcc.org/products/thresholds-for-coastal-species-and-habitats
+- Tool: Thresholds Table for Coastal Species and Habitats: http://northatlanticlcc.org/products/thresholds-for-coastal-species-and-habitats

-Coastal Resilience Resource List: http://northatlanticlcc.org/products/coastal-resilience-resource-list
+- Product: Coastal Resilience Resource List: http://northatlanticlcc.org/products/coastal-resilience-resource-list